Review & Rating of Cleburne Golf Links in Cleburne, Texas

-The old Cleburne Municipal Golf Course was recently completely redesigned and redone and opened in July 2009.
-Cleburne may be home to the only true Scottish links course in the metroplex - its got a real links feel, plays along the water, has lots of native grass, and is usually very windy - reminds one of the links courses in Ireland.
-The course was designed by John Colligan, a local who has also designed Mansfield National and Squaw Valley - another couple great courses.
+The old Cleburne Municipal Golf Course was redesigned and redone July 2009 and the new Cleburne Golf Links may be home to the only true Scottish links course in the metroplex.
+The course has a real links feel to it thanks to the wind, tall dense native rough, and wide-open fairways as it plays along the edge of Lake Pat Cleburne - reminds one of the links courses in Ireland.
+The course was designed by John Colligan, a local who has also designed Mansfield National and Squaw Valley - another couple of great courses.

 Here's How Texas Outside Determines the Scorecard Rating